petherin/concurrency-in-go-src/readme.md

 It creates 1,048,576 goroutines, each one calling `Get` on a pool, swiftly followed by `Put`.

-Because a lot of goroutines are getting but then replacing items from the pool, there are previously allocated items in the pool for the next goroutine to use, as opposed to having a create a new one.
+Because a lot of goroutines are getting but then replacing items from the pool, there are previously allocated items in the pool for the next goroutine to use, as opposed to having to create a new one.

 When running the above code multiple times you get different numbers of created items, typically 10-16.